I am thirty this November.

 I didn't want a boy,

 of a girl, already loved, already loud in the house

-of herself.
 We named you Joy.

 I, who was never quite sure